LeonardoDeFaveri/DistributedSystemsProject/README.md

 - Clone the repository: `git clone https://github.com/LeonardoDeFaveri/DistributedSystemsProject`
 - Enter the folder with the terminal: `cd DistributedSystemsProject`
 - Run the application with gradle (if gradle is in the environment variables): `gradle run`

+## Architectural choices
+- Both replicas and clients hold a list of all the replicas in the system
+    - Replicas need to know which are the other replicas
+    - Clients pick the replica to contact from that list.
+Each client has a favourite replica and keeps contacting it until it crashes.
+When that happens, it pick another one

+- Initially the coordinator is the first replica created